-Location Description Scheduled Completion Estimated Useful Life Winchester from Lark to Santa Cruz Placement of rubber cape seal to maintain pavement surface.
-These are arterial roads and are critical for transit needs in the Town.
-Fall 2021 10 - 25 years Union Avenue from Blossom Hill Road to Los Gatos-Almaden Road Placement of rubber cape seal or overlay to maintain pavement surface.
+Location Description Scheduled Completion Estimated Useful Life Union Avenue from Blossom Hill Road to Los Gatos-Almaden Road Placement of rubber cape seal or overlay to maintain pavement surface.
 This is an arterial road and is critical for transit needs in the Town.
-Fall 2022 10 - 25 years Quito Road from Bicknell to Woodbank Placement of rubber cape seal or overlay to maintain pavement surface.
+Fall 2023 10 - 25 years Pollard Road from Quito Road to W. Parr Avenue Placement of rubber cape seal or overlay to maintain pavement surface.
 This is an arterial road and is critical for transit needs in the Town.
-Fall 2023 10 - 25 years Santa Cruz Avenue from Blossom Hill Road to Highway 9 Placement of rubber cape seal or overlay to maintain pavement surface.
-This is a collector road and is critical for transit needs in the Town.
-Fall 2024 10 - 25 years
+Fall 2023 10 - 25 years